Home - Latest News

 1. The official publication of the Society shall be known as Tree-Ring Research.

 2. The Society publication shall be the immediate responsibility of the Editor.
-It shall be issued at least annually.
+It shall be issued biannually.
 Greater frequency of publication shall be decided by vote of the Executive Council.
 The Editor shall have the power to appoint such advisors or assistants as required with the advice and consent of the Executive Council.

-These By-Laws may be amended by mail ballot, as described in Article IV, only if a proposed amendment is approved by two-thirds of the votes cast.
+These By-Laws may be amended by membership vote, as described in Article IV, only if a proposed amendment is approved by two-thirds of the votes cast.